Brownlee pulled out during the running stage of the event on medical grounds with what looked like a stomach problem.

 “I love racing in the UK and the last time I did was in London when I came second, so I definitely enjoy racing here.”

-In the women’s race another hometown favourite couldn’t quite deliver victory, as Jessica Learmonth had to make do with eighth place.
+In the women’s race another hometown favourite Jessica Learmonth had to make do with eighth place.

-Learmonth couldn’t last the pace as Vicky Holland stormed to a surprise comeback win.
+Learmonth could not last the pace as Vicky Holland stormed to a surprise comeback win.

 The second transition saw Learmonth lose the ascendancy completely and it was then Holland who took the race by the scruff of the neck in the final leg to seal a terrific result.

-A confident display saw her finish in 01:56:32 – 17 seconds clear of fellow Brit Georgia Taylor-Brown.
+A confident display saw her finish in 01:56:32 – 17 seconds clear of fellow Briton Georgia Taylor-Brown.

 “Somehow I’m standing here with a gold medal and I’m over the moon about it.”